slab/quill/guides/building-a-custom-module.md

 ---
-layout: post
+layout: guide
+title: Building a Custom Module
-permalink: /blog/building-a-custom-module/
+permalink: /guides/building-a-custom-module/
 ---

-*Note: An updated guide for 1.0 and ES6 is available [here](/guides/building-a-custom-module/).*

 Quill's core strength as an editor is its rich API and powerful customization capabilities.
 One of the best ways to customize Quill is with a module.
 A module is a simple way to augment Quill's functionality.
 For the purpose of this guide, we will walk through one way to build a word counter module, a commonly found feature in many word processors.